 Having a missing tooth or set of teeth can be a serious oral health issue.
 While many people simply think of it as a cosmetic issue (and it is partially a cosmetic issue), there are actually many other reasons to have a gap between teeth filled.
 Gaps between teeth can lead to disease, infections, decay and other forms of damage.
 If you have a gap in your teeth where one or more teeth are missing, you should consider different replacement options.
-One popular replacement option is the placement of a dental bridge.
+One popular replacement options with our dentist is the placement of a dental bridge.

 Call our Office at (360) 779-2420 Today!